radioactivesugar/Astrome_TestProject/README.md

-# 📡 Fresnel Zone Link Planner
+Fresnel Zone Visualiser

-An interactive web-based tool for telecommunications engineers to visualize and plan microwave radio links with real-time Fresnel zone calculations.
+An interactive web-based tool for engineers to visualize and plan network links with real-time Fresnel zone calculations.

 ## ✨ Features